SteeltoeOSS/Documentation/labs/modernize-dotnet/exercise1.md

 cf push <front-end-app-name> -s windows
 ```

 Find the url for your application by visitng it's route in a web browser.
-You can retreive the route with
+You can retrieve the route with

 ```powershell
 cf app <front-end-app-name>